-Fall Out Boy Release “Young And Menace,” Fans React On Twitter
+Fall Out Boy Releases ‘Young And Menace,’ Fans React On Twitter

 Interview with Zane Lowe on Beats1

-Earlier today, Pete Wentz and Patrick Stump sat down for a brief interviewwith Zane Lowe.
+Earlier today, Pete Wentz and Patrick Stump sat down for a brief interview with Zane Lowe.
 It runs just under seven minutes, so it won’t take up too much of your time.
 They give a look into the process and talk about the color palette of their albums.
 They premiered the song with him before dropping the music video.

 Not only did the band announce a new album, tour dates, and drop a song today, but it’s also Patrick Stump’s birthday.
 MANIA pre-orders are available on the band’s website.
 The pre-order bundles include a wide variety of items.
 Some bundles include socks, enamel lapel pins, and the big bundle includes a backpack.
 The album is available on CD or vinyl, as well as digitally.